Packages security report

 artifacthub-pkg.yml metadata file.

 Trivy also scans applications dependencies for vulnerabilities.
 To do that, it inspects the files that contain the applications dependencies and the versions used.
+Please see the language-specific packages section in the Trivy documentation (image column) for a full list of the applications dependencies supported.

 If you want your application dependencies scanned, please make sure the relevant files are included in your final images.
 The security report will include a target for each of them.
-You can find an example of how this is done in one of the Artifact Hub images here.

 - I can’t see the security report for my package